 Endometrial cancer has not spread beyond the uterus.

-The cancer grows relatively slowly.
+The cancer is a type that grows relatively slowly.

 Women are younger when the cancer is detected.